x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-mailbox-access.md

     ![Bulk select mailboxes in the EAC to enable or disable POP3 or IMAP4](../../media/35159a22-8af2-4e26-aef4-0f0d5e9a2255.png)

 ### Use the Exchange Management Shell to enable or disable POP3 or IMAP4 access to multiple mailboxes

+>[!IMPORTANT]
+>Before working with Exchange Management Shell it's required to have a connection with the Exchange Online Service from powershell, please use this steps to [Connect to Exchange Online Powershell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps#connect-to-exchange-online-powershell-1).

 You can use the **Get-Mailbox**, **Get-User**, or **Get-Content** cmdlets to identify the mailboxes that you want to modify.
 For example: